-- Nuts are a perfect blend of unsaturated fats, protein and fibre.
+- Nuts are a

 - Cottage cheese is an ideal dietary supplement for muscle building, as it contains casein, a type of protein which slowly digests in the body, as well as good bacteria, whose function is to break down nutrients.

 - Salmon is rich in high quality protein and Omega-3 fatty acids, which prevent muscle breakdown.